 Master’s in Management Information Systems Jobs

-Management information systems is a growing field and one that’s becoming very popular because it’s such a vast field with so many career possibilities.
+Management information systems is a growing field with high paying jobs and one that’s becoming very popular because it’s such a vast field with so many career possibilities.
 For those unfamiliar with management information systems, it’s the integration of people, organizations and technology.
 Since these three things are present everywhere, it’s easy to see that management information systems (MIS) is also in every part of our lives.
 Here are just a few of the many jobs that an individual with a master’s in management information systems might be qualified for.

 If you’ve every sat down and really enjoyed a video game, you can thank a software developer for for the game.
 However, this is just one of many things a software developer does in his or her career.
 As part of an organization, software developers analyze the company’s needs and design the appropriate software.
 They also test it and analyze its effectiveness or accuracy and make any necessary changes.
 Software developers also create flowcharts that demonstrate to programmers what codes are needed.
 They also collaborate with other computer specialists within the organization.
 Software developers earned a median annual wage of $101,790 according to the BLS.